mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 expect another instance of our algorithm to be when it is trained with the same approach on different (but similar) data.

 In real-life applications, we would actually **not** use the algorithm instance we created during evaluation and deploy it in our production setting.
-More information on that in the final section of this guide (TODO: add link)
+More information on that in the :ref:`final section of this guide <putting_everything_together>`.

 Algorithm Optimization